Shree Bose: Piper

-Other Work
+Other work

 On March 21, 2014, Bose spoke on a panel, moderated by Bill Clinton, at a Clinton Global Initiative University conference held at Arizona State University, along with Jimmy Wales, John McCain, and Saudi Arabian women's rights activist Manal al-Sharif.
 The topic of discussion was "the age of participation" and the ability of an increasingly large number of citizens to "express their own opinions, pursue their own educations, and launch their own enterprises."

 In 2018, she was featured by Microsoft on their advertising campaign for Windows 10.

-She was included as part of the 2023 Forbes 30 Under 30 class under the Science category.
+She was included as part of the 2023 Forbes 30 Under 30 class in the Science category.

+In January 2024, Bose was featured as part of Duke's Centennial Celebration Kick-off to commemorate the establishment of Duke University in 1924.

 Education

 Bose attended high school at Fort Worth Country Day School, graduating in 2012.
-She attended Harvard College in Cambridge, Massachusetts where she was featured as one of the 15 Most Interesting Seniors by the Harvard Crimson.
-She completed her B.A. in Molecular and Cellular Biology in May 2016, and is, since fall 2016, studying for an MD and Ph.D. at Duke University School of Medicine.
+She attended Harvard College in Cambridge, Massachusetts where she was featured as one of the 15 Most Interesting Seniors by The Harvard Crimson.
+She completed her B.A. in Molecular and Cellular Biology in May 2016, and graduated with an MD–PhD from Duke University School of Medicine in 2023.
+She matched at the PSDP program at the University of Chicago Medical Center.